cjohannsen81/knife-acropolis/README.md

 # Upcoming releases #

-The next release will provide the creation of virtual machines and netorks.
+The next release will provide the creation of virtual machines and networks.

 # License #